TagStudioDev/TagStudio/docs/tags.md

 #### Is Category

 The "Is Category" property of tags determines if a tag should be treated as a category itself when being organized inside the preview panel.
 If this tag or any tags inheriting from this tag (i.e. tags that have this tag as a "[Parent Tag](#parent-tags)"), then these tags will appear under a separated group that's named after this tag.
-Tags inheriting from multiple "category tags" will still show up under any applicable category.
+By default, tags inheriting from multiple "category tags" will still show up under any applicable category.

 This means that duplicates of tags can appear on entries if the tag inherits from multiple parent categories, however this is by design and reflects the nature of multiple inheritance.
 Any tags not inheriting from a category tag will simply show under a default "Tag" section.

 ![Tag Category Example](assets/tag_categories_example.png)

+If you don't want a tag to appear in one, more, or even all the applicable categories, simply uncheck the category in the "Edit Tag" panel.

 ### Built-In Tags and Categories